Data Warehousing

 Guide to Data Warehousing and Business Intelligence

-To obtain a user ID and password, web users are normally required to register.
-They are normally required to provide a valid email address, their name and address and some personal profile information such as hobbies and interest.
-This data is stored in a database that can be integrated with web usage data from web server logs.
+To obtain a user ID and password, web users are required to register.
+They are normally required to provide an email address, name, birthdate and additional profile information such as hobbies and interest.

 Sometimes users aren't required to submit a registration over the Internet.
 Using data from their internal corporate data, the business sends a login ID and password to their customers.
 Each time the login ID is used, data is collected about the Internet session.